Samanyudu

-The film released on 19 October 2006.
+The film was released on 19 October 2006.
 It won Nandi Awards for Best Story Writer and Best Villain and a Filmfare Award for Best Supporting Actor (Telugu).

 Plot

-The film begins in Addam newspaper its editor Chandrashekhar a rectitude always fights to expose the evils in society.
-He reared 3 orphans Chandra, Abhi, & Aparna who have settled abroad.
-Once, an abrupt attempt happens on Chandrashekar.
-Since he is to show up major scams made by Home Minister Bhagawan Raj.
-Bhagawan Raj is scandalous malice who runs vicious politics and defrauded 600 crores of public money in the spam 4 years.
-Being aware of the plight, Chandrashekar’s children back when Chandra talks wrongly regarding system & society.
-Like a shot, Chandrashekar's retort makes him understand the social conscience of a common man.
+The film begins in the Addam newspaper.
+Its Editor, Chandrashekhar, a rectitude, always fights to expose the evils in society.
+He reared three orphans, Chandra, Abhi, & Aparna, who have settled abroad.
+Once, an abrupt attempt happens on Chandrashekar since he is to show up, Home Minister Bhagawan Raj's scams.
+Bhagawan Raj is a scandalous malice who runs vicious politics and defrauded 600 crores of public money in the past four years—being aware of the plight of Chandrashekar's children back when Chandra talked wrongly regarding the system & society.
+Like a shot, Chandrashekar's retort makes him understand the social conscience of an ordinary man.
 Soon after the recovery, Chandrashekar announces a statement.
 So, Bhagawan Raj hangs him by his sidekick Lingam Goud and designs it a suicide.
-Now Chandra pledges to continue his father’s legacy and takes up Addam’s responsibility as Editor.
-He marches forward in his father's footsteps i.e. To change the people without any Harm his sibling and sub-editor Das a trustworthy aids him.
+Chandra pledges to continue his father's legacy and takes up Addam's responsibility as Editor.
+He marches forward in his father's footsteps, i.e., "To change the people without any Harm." his sibling and sub-editor Das, a trustworthy, aids him.

-Firstly, they intel and bares Raja Reddy chair of Vaishnavi Bank swindles hundreds of crores of depositors including Bhagawan Raj in the scam.
-Here, Chandra clutches Patnaik an acolyte of Bhagawan Raj, and turns him into his counterspy.
-Parallelly, an unknown double agent crosses the messages to Bhagawan Raj from Chandra’s camp.
-Alongside, Vandana sister of Lingam Goud likes Chandra without his knowledge and rags him via telephonic conversation.
+Firstly, they intel and bares Raja Reddy, chair of Vaishnavi Bank, swindled hundreds of crores of depositors, including Bhagawan Raj, in the scam.
+Chandra clutches Patnaik, an acolyte of Bhagawan Raj, and turns him into his counterspy.
+Parallelly, an unknown double agent crosses the messages to Bhagawan Raj from Chandra's camp.
+Alongside, Vandana, the sister of Lingam Goud, likes Chandra without his knowledge and rags him via telephonic conversation.
 Anyhow, he detects her and falls in love.
 The next, Bhagawan Raj ruses assassinating the Chief Minister to lay hold of his seat.
-Chandra perceives it by Patnaik, terminates the dangerous violence, and also accumulates pieces of evidence against Bhagawan Raj.
+Chandra perceives it by Patnaik, terminates the dangerous violence, and accumulates evidence against Bhagawan Raj.
 Utilizing it, he coerces Bhagawan Raj to keep faith in his election words and spend his illicit gains on the public welfare.